 An injury to the frontal lobe (red) may affect an person's ability to control their emotions, impulses, and behavior, or may cause difficulty recalling certain events or speaking.
 An injury to the temporal lobe (purple) may lead a person to demonstrate difficulties with communication or memory.
 A person who has injured their parietal lobe (yellow) may have trouble with their five primary senses.
 An injury to the cerebellum may affect balance, movement, and coordination.
 An injury to a person's occipital lobe (blue) may lead to trouble seeing or perceiving the size and shape of objects around them.
 The brain stem connects the brain with the spinal cord.
 It controls hunger, thirst, and some of the most basic body functions, such as body temperature, blood pressure, and breathing - the body’s involuntary functions that are essential for survival.

 I was in the kitchen when I heard the pounding on my front door.
 I rushed into the living room wondering who could be banging on the door like that instead of using the doorbell.
 I opened the door to see our friend Daniel, and one of the guys that worked with my husband.
 His next words slammed into me like a load of bricks.
 "Fabian collapsed at work.
 They just loaded him in the ambulance and are headed to the hospital.
 I tried to call.
 Cassie tried to text you but you didn't answer, so I just drove over here."
 They tried to call and text.
 It was the first time I had regretted turning off our cell phone service to simply rely on Wifi.
 I put on my shoes and told the kids that their dad had been rushed to the hospital, but I had no details.
-I was forever thankful that Dorothy had been there.
+I could tell they were scared and I was forever thankful that Dorothy had been there.
 She told me to go and not worry about what was going on here.
 She would deal with the kiddos.
 I headed out the door to the car.
 Daniel had waited for me.
 As I got in my car to leave, he grabbed my hand and prayed for his dear friend, and all of us.

 My thoughts were numb.
 I couldn't think.
 I literally drove right past the hospital and ended up having to make a u-turn.
 I finally parked and walked into the hospital and gave them my name, and told them I needed to see my husband.
 They had no record of him coming in yet.
 I had beaten the ambulance.
 I sat down in a chair in the waiting area thinking of the previous days.
 I had been talking to my husband about how he was working too much.
 I had been angered because he was not taking the time he had for lunch to just sit down, eat, and chill for a few.
-I told him I did want him to die for this job.
-We lived right around the corner from and nothing major was going to happen that would not allow him sit down and grab a bite to eat.
-I sat there in the emergency waiting room thinking of that conversation and I could not even begin to explain the range of emotions I was feeling.
+I had told him his job was not worth dying for.
+We lived right around the corner and nothing major was going to happen that would not allow him sit down and grab a bite to eat.
+I sat in the emergency waiting room thinking of that conversation and I could not even begin to explain the range of emotions I was feeling.
 The security guy at the desk called out my name and told me that my husband had just arrived.
 I went to the desk and he put a hospital visiting band on my wrist and then let me through the doors.
 They led me to where my husband had been moved to and upon seeing him my eyes filled with tears.
 The medics were just taking the restraints off of him as I was coming through the curtain.
 His head and face were covered in blood, and he had a huge knot forming on the right side.
 He was finally coming to and was a bit groggy.
 I learned that they had ended up having to sedate him because he had become combative in the ambulance.
 The nurses came in and started cleaning him up and gave me his personal belongings.
 Our mayor and his son came by and gave me a hug.
 My husband's dad came up to see what had happened.
 There are so many things that I don't recall during those first few hours in the ER.

 A few hours later the doctor came in with the results of the CT Scan and told my hubby's father and I that my husband had suffered a moderate to severe brain contusion from the impact of the fall, as well as several skull fractures to the right side of the head.
 The impact also caused a tonic-clonic (grand mal) seizure, which resulted in more skull fractures to the back of the head.
 He had swelling on the brain along with several broken facial bones and the possibility of surgery was likely, but that they had to wait for the swelling to go down to re-evaluate.
 I sat there listening to this doctor tell me that I needed to prepare for the worst as I watched my husband just lay there.
 My hubby's mom and dad finally got to the hospital to sit with me, as well as other family members and friends.
 I could tell our support chain was huge.

 I didn't get home from the hospital until well after 1 am and mom and dad had to help me find my car.
 I could not remember where I had parked for the life of me.
 My hubby was admitted to the hospital and is in ICU where they can monitor and wake him every few hours.
 The doctor said he was ordering another CT Scan in the morning.
 The nurses had put all of this padding around the inside of the bed in case my husband suffered another seizure.
-He had only had two seizures that I knew about and they were both self induced.
+He had only had two seizures that I knew about and they were both self-induced.
 They would also be giving him morphine for pain.
 Doctors and nurses explain things so differently.
 At times, it can be really hard to understand.
 The neurosurgeon will be visiting soon and if he gives the go, my husband will be moved to a regular floor.
-He is still suffering from headaches and dizziness, and also complaining about his right elbow.
+He is still suffering from headaches and dizziness, also complaining about his right elbow.

 They still cannot pinpoint exactly why he collapsed.
 They have done all sorts of tests from MRIs, EEGs, X-rays, and tons more, but there are no determining factors as to why he just fell.
 I got a call from my husband's boss and the video camera out in the shop bay caught his fall entirely on tape.
 At the very beginning, there appears to be some sort of vapor he walks through.
 I have not seen it yet.
 The doctor did tell me that he was without oxygen for a little over three minutes and does have brain damage.
 Severe brain damage can occur at four minutes plus.
 He is in a lot of pain and they have increased his pain medications.
 He hasn't been sleeping well and being woke up every few hours to have vitals checked doesn't help.
 The plastic surgeon paid a visit and we received good news - his facial bones are still in alignment and will heal on their own, so no surgery will be required.
 Yay!
 But it will take time to heal.
 Time.
 Hospital food can be downright bland and since the doctor gave my husband the all clear to eat solid foods he wanted a burger and fries, so I swung by Burger King on the way back up to the hospital that evening.
 He is still dizzy and having headaches, but talking and making jokes.
 My husband is such a strong and amazing man!!

 Days and hours merged together for us.
 Test after test.
 At times I could not tell if I was coming or going.
-My husband spent only four days in the hospital, two days in ICU and another two days in a regular room, before he was released to go home.
+My husband spent only four days in the hospital, two days in ICU, and another two days in a regular room before he was released to go home.
 It felt longer.
 We were finally home.
 The kids were very happy to see daddy, as I had only taken them up there a couple of times.
 That first night he slept like a log.
 Me, not so much.
 I was just so thankful that God had let this wonderful man stay with us.
 I woke up every hour to check on him that first night.
 My husband has a long way to go.
 He will have months of therapy before he is allowed to return to work.
 He will be going through a program at the hospital called BITS (Brain Injury Transitional Services).